The Architecture of the City

 The Architecture of the City (L'architettura della città) is a seminal book of urban design theory by the Italian architect Aldo Rossi published in Padova in 1966.
 The book marks the shift from the urban doctrines of modernism to a rediscovery of the traditional European city.

 Background

 In this book, Rossi criticizes the lack of understanding of the city in current architectural practice.
 He argues that a city must be studied and valued as something constructed over time; of particular interest are urban artifacts that withstand the passage of time.
 Rossi held that the city remembers its past (our "collective memory"), and that we use that memory through monuments; that is, monuments give structure to the city.
 His book has been a major reference for the reconstruction of the city of Berlin after the German reunification in 1990.
-An English translation has been published in 1982.
+An English translation was published in 1982.

+A major theme of the book is Rossi’s critique of the functionalist tradition in modern urbanism, particularly the influence of the Congrès Internationaux d'Architecture Moderne.
+He argued that cities cannot be understood or designed through purely rational or technical means.
+Instead, Rossi advocates for the recognition of the “permanence” of certain architectural forms—monuments and typologies that endure and give structure to the city over time.
+These elements contribute to what he calls the “locus”, a unique sense of place derived from both physical form and cultural significance.